-Protection of the Serranía de Chiribiquete National Park
+Protection of Chiribiquete National Park and its Greater Landscape

-Permanent protection of the Serranía de Chiribiquete National Park in the heart of the Colombian Amazon.
+Protection of the unique Greater Chiribiquete Landscape and the Serranía de Chiribiquete National Park in the heart of the Colombian Amazon.

 Serranía de Chiribiquete National Park is located in the heart of the Colombian Amazon.
 Table mountains up to 1,000 metres rise up from the surrounding rainforests.
 Along the Caquetá River and in the surroundings of Chiribiquete are other large protected areas with pristine wilderness.
 Together they form a large network of different habitats with a particularly high biodiversity.
 The area is almost inaccessible and largely unexplored.

 The pressure on the park, especially at the borders, is constantly increasing due to settlement and agriculture.
 Especially in the west of the protected area, large, natural forest areas are disappearing at a rapid pace in favour of cattle farms and coca plantations.

 Gold mining is also a serious threat to the landscape along the Caquetá river, which includes three other national parks in addition to Chiribiquete.
 Large pumps extract sediment from rivers.
 Mercury is used to bind the precious metal from the river sediment, which is then evaporated and enters the food chain.